Employment contract in English law: Scope of employment rights

 As yet, the UK has not consolidated a comprehensive definition of the people to whom employment rights and duties apply.
-Statute and case law, both domestic and European, use 2 main definitions, with approximately six others.
-The EU does have one consolidated definition of a ‘worker’, which is someone who has a contract for work in return for a wage, and also stands as the more vulnerable party to the contract.
-This reflects the kernel of classical labour law theory, that an employment contract is one infused with “inequality of bargaining power”, and stands as a justification for mandating additional terms to what might otherwise be agreed under a system of total freedom of contract.
+Statute and case law, both domestic and European, use two main definitions, with approximately six others.
+The EU does have one consolidated definition of a 'worker', which is someone who has a contract for work in return for a wage, and also stands as the more vulnerable party to the contract.
+This reflects the kernel of classical labour law theory, that an employment contract is one infused with inequality of bargaining power, and stands as a justification for mandating additional terms to what might otherwise be agreed under a system of total freedom of contract.

 UK courts have agreed that an employment contract is one of a specific type, and that it cannot be equated with a commercial agreement.
-However, UK statutes deploy two main definitions, of an ‘employee’ and a ‘worker’, with a different number of rights.
-The government may also pass secondary legislation to include specific groups of people into the ‘employee’ category.
-An ‘employee’ has all available rights (all the rights of a ‘worker’ but also child care, retirement and job security rights).
-The meaning is explicitly left to the common law under the main statute, the Employment Rights Act 1996 section 230, and has developed according to the classical 19th century contrast between a contract ‘of service’ and one ‘for services’.
-While the classical test was that an employee was subject to a sufficient degree of ‘control’, new forms of work where people were had greater autonomy outside the factory to choose how to do their jobs, meant that, particularly from the mid-20th century, additional tests of employment were developed.
-Multiple factors, including how much one could be said to be ‘integrated’ into the business, or whether one metaphorically wore the ‘badge’ of the organisation, were looked at, with a focus, it was said on ‘economic reality’ and form over substance.
-Multiple relevant factors would include how much the employee was ‘controlled’, if they owned their tools, if they had the chance of profit and bore the risk of loss.
-But in the late 1970s and 1980s, some courts began to speak of a new test of ‘mutuality of obligation’.
+However, UK statutes deploy two main definitions, of an 'employee' and a 'worker', with a different number of rights.
+The government may also pass secondary legislation to include specific groups of people into the 'employee' category.
+An employee has all available rights (all the rights of a worker but also child care and job security rights).
+The meaning is explicitly left to the common law under the main statute, the Employment Rights Act 1996 (ERA 1996) section 230, and has developed according to the classical 19th century contrast between a contract 'of service' and one 'for services'.
+While the classical test was that an employee was subject to a sufficient degree of 'control', new forms of work where people were had greater autonomy outside the factory to choose how to do their jobs, meant that, particularly from the mid-20th century, additional tests of employment were developed.
+Multiple factors, including how much one could be said to be integrated into the business, or whether one metaphorically wore the 'badge' of the organisation, were looked at, with a focus, it was said on 'economic reality' and form over substance.
+Multiple relevant factors would include how much the employee was 'controlled', if they owned their tools, if they had the chance of profit and bore the risk of loss.
+But in the late 1970s and 1980s, some courts began to speak of a new test of 'mutuality of obligation'.
 One view of this was merely that workers exchanged work for a wage.
 Another view stated that the employment relationship had to be one where there was an ongoing obligation to offer and accept work.
 This led to cases where employers, typically of people on low wages and little legal understanding, pleaded that they had only hired a person on a casual basis and thus should not be entitled to the major job security rights.